Texas A&M's Kellen Mond reacts to College Football Playoff snub: 'JOKE'

 Texas A&M missed out on making the College Football Playoff despite only losing one game during the season.

-The College Football Playoff committee put the Aggies in the No. 5 spot Sunday and they will take on No. 6 Oklahoma – the Big 12 Conference champions – in a major bowl game -- but not a game where A&M will have a shot at the national championship.
+The College Football Playoff committee put the Aggies in the No. 5 spot Sunday and they will take on North Carolina in the Orange Bowl -- but not a game where A&M will have a shot at the national championship.

 CLICK HERE FOR COMPLETE COLLEGE FOOTBALL COVERAGE